MarynaShavlak/dev-interview-hub/src/entities/Article/model/slices/README.md

 - `buildSlice`: A custom utility function for creating Redux slices.
 - `Article`: A TypeScript type representing the article data structure.
 - `ArticleDetailsSchema`: A TypeScript type defining the schema for article details state.
-- `fetchArticleById`: An asynchronous thunk action for fetching article details by ID.
+- `fetchArticleByIdThunk`: An asynchronous thunk action for fetching article details by ID.

 ## Initial State
 ```typescript